felipelino/java-hands-on/README.md

 ## Spring-boot Application

 Spring-boot application encapsulates in a JAR file the server, libraries and the application itself.
-By default many things happen:
+By default, many things happen:
 * Tomcat Server to run your application
 * Port is 8080
 * Automatic loading of dependencies when found in classpath: Cassandra, MongoDB, Kafka, among others